Jämä wool backpack

 No, really, this is a good litte pack for the urban dweller for their daily carrying needs.
 Definitely made in the same style as our ol' hipster bag (it's nowadays so underground that the masses don't even know what it is).

 This daysack is made entirely of wool, leather and has a reinforced bottom.
-Included is a simple stiffener cut up from B-quality sleeping mats.
+Included is a simple stiffener cut up from factory surplus foam mat material.
 The models with a flap closure with buttons are made from old children's size Finnish army trousers, which means gray wool.
 Flap closure with a buckle means the same stuff, which we found by the metre.
 Straps are made of Swiss army belts which were too short so no-one would buy them.
 You can punch more holes in them if needed.

 Material and care